Rick Santorum wants to make voters realize Mitt Romney isn’t the only candidate in the presidential race with a glaring lack of empathy for the poor.

 Let’s see: That’s $150 to $600 a year; $5400 to $18,000 over 30 years.
 Maybe I shouldn’t insure my car.

-Posted by Stephen Robinson on February 10, 2012 in Capitalism, Political Theatre, Social Commentary
+Posted by Stephen Robinson on June 14, 2013 in Political Theatre, Social Commentary